-Keratoconjunctivitis sicca (KCS) is a condition that is also commonly referred to as "dry eye."
+Keratoconjunctivitis sicca (KCS) is also commonly referred to as dry eye.
 The medical term means inflammation of the cornea and surrounding tissues from drying.
-It is a common eye condition resulting from inadequate production of the aqueous portion of the tear film by the lacrimal gland and/or gland of the third eyelid.
+It is a common eye condition resulting from inadequate production of tears by the lacrimal gland and/or gland of the third eyelid.

-What causes \"dry eye\"?
+What causes dry eye?

-Any condition that impairs the ability to produce adequate amounts of tear film can result in "dry eye".
+Any condition that impairs the ability to produce adequate amounts of tear film can result in dry eye.
 Some of the common causes of KCS include:

-- Immune-mediated diseases that damage the tear producing glands.
+- Immune-mediated diseases that damage the tear-producing glands.
 This is the most common cause of KCS and is poorly understood.
-The body's immune system attacks the cells that produce a portion of the tear film resulting in decreased production.
+The body's immune system attacks the cells that produce a portion of the tear film, resulting in decreased production.
 This is thought to be an inherited disorder.

-- Systemic diseases such as canine distemper virus or feline herpes virus infections
+- Infections such as canine distemper virus.

-What are the clinical signs of \"dry eye\"?
+What are the clinical signs of dry eye?

 How is KCS diagnosed?

-How is \"dry eye\" treated?
+How is dry eye treated?

-The treatment of "dry eye" has two objectives: to stimulate tear production and to replace tear film, thereby protecting the cornea.
-There are two commonly used ophthalmic medications to stimulate tear production, cyclosporine and tacrolimus.
+The treatment of dry eye has two objectives: to stimulate tear production and to replace tear film, thereby protecting the cornea.
+There are two commonly used eye medications to stimulate tear production: cyclosporine (brand name Optimmune®) and tacrolimus.
 Both are easily placed in the eyes once or twice daily.
-These drugs are very safe and most pets improve dramatically with their consistent use.
-Pilocarpine is useful in treating cases of neurogenic KCS.Tear film replacement is often used in combination with a tear production stimulant.
-This is critical to keep the cornea moist and healthy, especially during the initial phase of treatment.
-Most dogs will receive tear replacement every two to six hours, depending on need and severity of condition.
-Some dogs will require topical antibiotics or anti-inflammatory medications.
+These drugs are very safe, and most pets improve dramatically with their consistent use.
+Pilocarpine (brand name Isopto-Carpine®) is a medication used in the treatment of neurogenic KCS.

-What if I can't apply the medications?
+What if I can't apply the medication?

-If you are unable to administer your dog's eye medications, we will discuss the possibility of surgical correction.
+If you are unable to administer your dog's eye medication, we will discuss the possibility of surgical correction.
 While this is not an option for all dogs, we will help determine if this is a possibility for your pet.
 Surgical correction involves repositioning the salivary duct so that it secretes saliva onto the eyes.
-This surgery is usually performed by to a board-certified veterinary surgeon or ophthalmologist.
-This procedure has significant risk of complication so it should not be pursued unless all other treatments have failed.
+This surgery is usually performed by a board-certified veterinary surgeon or ophthalmologist.
+This procedure has significant risk of complication, so it should not be pursued unless all other treatments have failed.

 What is the prognosis for a dog diagnosed with KCS?

 With today's tear stimulating drugs, the prognosis for dogs diagnosed with KCS has never been better.
-"Dry eye" requires life long medical care.
+Dry eye requires lifelong medical care.
 With diligent attention and monitoring, most dogs are able to enjoy a pain-free life.
 If the condition is diagnosed late in the course of the disease and if extensive corneal scarring has developed, the pet may not respond fully or regain its vision.
 Once corneal scarring has developed, there is little that can be done to reverse it.
 It is critical that you carefully follow your veterinarian's treatment plan to maximize the likelihood of a successful outcome.